-Thailand denies forcing fleeing villagers back to Myanmar
+Myanmar junta deepens violence with new air attacks

 “We won’t push them back,” he said. ’If they are having fighting, how can we do so?
 But if they don’t have any fighting at the moment, can they go back first?”

+The governor of Thailand’s Mae Hong Son province, where as many as 3,000 refugees had sought shelter, said later that those still on Thai soil were expected to return to their own country in a day or two.

-The weekend strikes, which sent ethnic Karen people to seek safety in Thailand, were another escalation in the violent crackdown by Myanmar’s junta on protests against its Feb.
+The attacks are a further escalation of the violent crackdown by Myanmar’s junta on protests against its Feb.
 1 takeover.

 At least 510 protesters have been killed since the coup, according to Myanmar’s Assistance Association for Political Prisoners, which says the actual toll is likely much higher.
 It says 2,574 people have been detained.

 Protests continued Tuesday despite the deaths of more than 100 people on Saturday alone.

+Engineers, teachers and students from the technology university in the southern city of Dawei marched without incident.

 The coup that ousted the government of Aung San Suu Kyi reversed the country’s progress toward democracy since her National League for Democracy party won elections in 2015 after five decades of military rule.